opensciencegrid/dosar/docs/ASP2018/02-OurJobManager.md

 user-training.osgconnect.net
 ```

-You should have been given your name and password when you arrived this afternoon.
-If you don't know them, talk to Rob.
+You should have been given your name and password previously.
+If you don't know them, talk to us.

 ## Looking at our Condor installation